Biography

 ALLISON LEYTON-BROWN

 Allison is an in-demand composer for podcasts and new audio media, having scored dozens of widely popular podcasts.
-Recent projects include The New Yorker: Political Scene (Condé Nast), Good Sport (TED Audio Collective), Verified: Full Disclosure (Stitcher), Fierce Rivalries (Sony Entertainment), Unfinished: Short Creek (Stitcher), Imposters Seasons 1 & 2 (Spotify Originals), Chasing Cosby (LA Times), This American Life (NPR), The TED Interview (TED Inc.), The Argument (NY Times) and more.
+Highlights include In the Dark – Season 3 (Condé Nast), The New Yorker: Political Scene (Condé Nast), The Oath (TVO Today), The TED Interview (TED Audio Collective), Verified (Stitcher), Man in the Window (Wondery), Unfinished: Short Creek (Stitcher), Imposters Seasons 1 & 2 (Spotify Originals), Chasing Cosby (LA Times), This American Life (NPR), The Argument (NY Times) and more.

 Theatrical credits include music and lyrics for puppet musical Elmer the Patchwork Elephant Show (international tour in the UK, Singapore, Hong Kong and Canada), Pete the Cat: The Musical, and Pilgrimage to the Mouth (her fifth musical written with librettist/playwright Sophia Chapadjiev).
 Allison is composer-in-residence for avant-garde company Archipelago Theatre, for whom she has composed five scores including their critically-acclaimed multi-media production The Narrowing.
 Allison has repeatedly been invited as an artist-in-residence at Duke University and has written five award-winning scores for productions there including Exit the King and 2018’s Dancing at Lughnasa.

-Allison taught Composition and Music Performance at NYU Tisch School of the Arts for nine years and now teaches post-graduate composers at Sheridan College’s Music Scoring for Screen and Stage Program.
+Allison teaches post-graduate composers at Sheridan College’s Music Scoring for Screen and Stage Program, and formerly taught Composition and Music Performance at NYU’s Tisch School of the Arts.
 She regularly gives master classes on Media Scoring in both the US and Canada.
 Allison is on the steering committee of the Society of Composers and Lyricists (NY Chapter) with whom she organizes and moderates panels for industry professionals.

 Allison works regularly as a producer, arranger, band-leader and recording pianist.
 She has performed with various groups at venues from the divey to the posh and fronts The Allison Leyton-Brown Trio.